Call Identity Guard®

 Identity Guard Safe Browsing Report

 This plug-in is super-robust and includes protections like ad blockers, HTTPS protections, phishing email protections, and even mining attempt protections.
-What’s mining you might ask?
-As crypto-currencies became more popular, websites have popped up to mine them.
+The latter is related to cryptocurrencies — as they became more popular, websites have popped up to mine them.
 Essentially these sites run scripts without authorization to exploit the power of other people’s hardware which ends up killing the performance of the impacted machine.
-Does this sound confusing?
-It is, but don’t worry, Identity Guard is going to protect against it.

 Did You Know: Cryptocurrency relies on decentralized networks using blockchain technology, which is essentially a distributed ledger maintained over a distributed network.
 Their big appeal is that they aren’t issued by any central authority, making them immune to market manipulations.
 In theory, anyway.6